ELIXIR-Belgium/rdm-guide/pages/ena-submission.md

 ## Its components

-{% include image.html file="ena-submission-toolbox.svg" caption="<b>Figure 1.</b> Overview of the ENA Data Submission Toolbox components." %}
+{% include image.html file="ENA-Reads-and-Assembly-Submission-Workflow.svg" caption="<b>Figure 1.</b> Overview of the ENA Data Submission Toolbox components, also called the 'ENA Reads and Assembly Submission Workflow'." %}

+### ENA metadata templates

+Tabular-format and xlsx spreadsheet metadata templates required to submit data to ENA using the ENA-upload-cli or GALAXY ENA upload tool.
+A GitHub Action is put in place to automatically keep these templates up to date with the ENA sample checklists.

+Key features:
+- GitHub repo hosting tsv and xlsx templates for every checklist
+- GitHub Actions to keep up to date with ENA XSD/checklist files to guarantee compatibility
+- Versions in sync with the ones from ENA-upload-CLI
+- Descriptions for every attribute in the study, experiment, sample and run schemas
+- xlsx templates use drop down menus for controlled vocabulary

+[<i class="fa-brands fa-github me-2"></i>Documentation + source](https://github.com/ELIXIR-Belgium/ENA-metadata-templates){: class="btn btn-light border rounded-pill"}

 ### ENA upload CLI